fpiette/OverbyteICS/ReadMe8.txt

 Installation:
 -------------

-ICS V8 Beta has been designed for Embarcadero Delphi 2009 and up, and C++ Builder 2009 and up, but is fully compatible with Borland Delphi 7 and CodeGear 2006 and 2007.
+ICS V8 has been designed for Embarcadero Delphi 2009 and up, and C++ Builder 2009 and up, but is fully compatible with Borland Delphi 7 and CodeGear 2006 and 2007.
 Embarcadero RAD Studio includes Delphi and C++ Builder.